Statin Withdrawal May Lead to Adverse Outcomes in Acute Stroke

 Synopsis: Withdrawal of statin therapy in acute ischemic stroke may lead to increases in death and disability.

 Statin therapy has a well-recognized role in the primary and secondary prevention of stroke.
 Statins may also have a neuroprotective effect in the setting of acute stroke.
-This has been well documented in animal models and high dose acute statin therapy is currently under investigation in human subjects.
-Pretreatment with statins is also likely to have benefit.
-Discontinuation of statins in the acute setting may precipitate vascular dysfunction and exacerbate ischemic events including both stroke and myocardial infarction.
+This has been well documented in animal models, and high dose acute statin therapy is currently under investigation in human subjects.
+Pretreatment with statins is also likely to have some benefit.
+Discontinuation of statins in the acute setting may precipitate vascular dysfunction and exacerbate ischemic events, including both stroke and myocardial infarction.

-In a single center study in Spain, Blanco and colleagues studied 215 patients with acute ischemic stroke, 89 of whom were previously taking statin medications.
-These patients were randomly assigned to have statin therapy withheld for three days (statin withdrawal group) or to be treated with 20 mg atorvastatin either orally or via nasogastric tube (statin treated group).
+In a single center study in Spain, Blanco and colleagues studied 215 patients with acute ischemic stroke; 89 were previously taking statin medications.
+These patients were randomly assigned to have statin therapy withheld for 3 days (statin withdrawal group) or to be treated with 20 mg atorvastatin either orally or via nasogastric tube (statin treated group).
 All patients were treated with statins starting on day 4, including the 126 remaining patients who had not previously been treated with statin therapy (reference group).

-At 3 months, 60% of patients in the statin withdrawal group met the primary outcome variable of death or dependence compared with 39% in the statin treated group.
+At 3 months, 60% of patients in the statin withdrawal group met the primary outcome variable of death or dependence, compared with 39% in the statin treated group.
 The adjusted odds ratio favoring a poor outcome among statin withdrawal patients was 2.39, increasing to 4.66 (1.46 - 14.91) after adjustment for age and stroke severity.
-Early neurological deterioration, defined as an increase of > 4 points on the NIHSS, was observed in 65% of statin withdrawal patients compared with 21% of statin treated patients.
-Infarct volume was also greater in the statin withdrawal group, with a mean increase of 37 mL compared with treated patients.
-In post-hoc analyses, statin withdrawal patients also fared more poorly than patients in the reference group with regard to all endpoints-death and dependency, early neurological deterioration and infarct volume.
+Early neurological deterioration, defined as an increase of > 4 points on the NIHSS, was observed in 65% of statin withdrawal patients, compared with 21% of statin treated patients.
+Infarct volume was also greater in the statin withdrawal group, with a mean increase of 37 mL compared to treated patients.
+In post-hoc analyses, statin withdrawal patients also fared more poorly than patients in the reference group with regard to all end points: death and dependency, early neurological deterioration, and infarct volume.

-In a related study, Colivicchi and colleagues studied 631 patients with an ischemic stroke and followed them for one year to assess their adherence to statin therapy.
-Among 409 patients who received artorvastatin therapy, 163 discontinued this medication and among 222 patients who received simvastatin, 83 had stopped taking this at one year.
+In a related study, Colivicchi and colleagues studied 631 patients with an ischemic stroke.
+They followed them for one year to assess their adherence to statin therapy.
+Among 409 patients who received atorvastatin therapy, 163 discontinued this medication, and among 222 patients who received simvastatin, 83 had stopped taking this at one year.
 Among the 631 patients, 116 (18%) died during one-year follow up.
-After adjusting for confounding variables, including stroke severity, discontinuation of statin was an independent predictor of mortality with a hazard ratio of 2.78.
+After adjusting for confounding variables, including stroke severity, discontinuation of statin was an independent predictor of mortality, with a hazard ratio of 2.78.
 This effect was more pronounced with early discontinuation, leveling off in the 9-12 month interval.
 Discontinuation of anti-platelet therapy was also an independent predictor of death, though with a less profound effect (hazard ratio of 1.81).